mokshad22/POST_HOC_NO_TRIAL_CODE/README.md

 # POST_HOC_NO_TRIAL_CODE
-R code for analysis and plotiing using Bayesian Framework
+R code for analysis and plotting using Bayesian Framework